 The term “Upper Endoscopy” is a medical procedure that lets Dr. Khodadadian visually inspect the lining of the upper part of your gastrointestinal tract.
 This includes your esophagus, stomach and duodenum, which is the upper portion of your small intestine.

 Dr. Khodadadian, a best in class NYC gastroenterologist uses a thin, flexible tube called an endoscope for this procedure.
 The endoscope has a lens and light source on its tip, and it sends the video it captures to a video monitor so the GI doctor can view and interpret the images.

 An endoscopy requires only mild sedation, while the small, flexible video camera is passed through the mouth into either the stomach or intestine to allow the gastroenterologist to identify problems in the gastrointestinal tract and, in some circumstances, remove abnormal growths.
-A colonoscopy involves inserting a long, flexible tube about the thickness of a finger into the rectum, and gradually advancing it through the colon, allowing the physician to examine the lining of the rectum, diagnose colon and rectal problems, perform biopsies and remove polyps.

 Why You May Need an Upper Endoscopy

 Upper endoscopy helps gastroenterologist like Dr. Khodadadian find the source of symptoms such as upper abdominal pain, nausea, vomiting or difficulty swallowing.
 It’s also the best test to find the cause of bleeding from your upper gastrointestinal tract.
 Upper endoscopy is more accurate than X-rays for detecting inflammation, ulcers and tumors of the esophagus, stomach and duodenum.